Quickstart: Compose and WordPressEstimated reading time: 3 minutes

 and you can complete the “famous five-minute installation” as a WordPress

-NOTE: The WordPress site will not be immediately available on port
+Note: The WordPress site is not immediately available on port

-docker-compose down will remove the containers and default network, but
+The command docker-compose down removes the containers and default network, but preserves your WordPress database.

 More Compose documentation